 Coconut meat is rich in dietary fiber (4).
 Intake of foods that are rich in dietary fiber helps improve digestion and increases stool frequency in people with constipation (11).
 However, more studies are needed to understand this benefit of coconut meat.

 5. May Improve Symptoms Of Alzheimer’s Disease

 Intake of dietary coconut can help prevent and treat neurodegenerative problems.
-The phenolic compounds and hormones available in coconut may help in the prevention and management of Alzheimer’s disease (12).
+The phenolic compounds and hormones available in coconut may help in the prevention and management of Alzheimer’s diseasei XA neurologic disease also called senile dementia, it is a common condition in old age that leads to memory loss and affects thinking ability.
+(12).

 In addition, the oil derived from coconut meat may help slow down age-related cognitive decline (13).

 Vasundhara Agrawal, a nutritionist, says, “Manganese and antioxidants in coconut may help boost your immune system and reduce inflammation.
 This fruit’s MCTs may also have antiviral, antifungal, and tumor-suppressing properties.”

 Are there any risks associated with the overconsumption of coconut meat?
 Scroll down to find out!

 Potential Downsides Of Coconut Meat